Stay up to date with Admatec news, customer spotlights, and tips on how to leverage 3D printing of ceramics and metals

-Using these slurries on the Admaflex 3D printers, enables high productivity as a result of being able to print with layer thicknesses from 20 up to 100 μm, while achieving printing speeds up to 300 layers per hour.
+Using these slurries on the Admaflex 3D printers, enables high productivity as a result of being able to print with layer thicknesses up to 200 μm, while achieving printing speeds up to 300 layers per hour.
 Both slurries allow for a shelf life of 12 months as a result of Admatec’s new resin formulation.

 The launch of the new materials help to revolutionize the traditional investment casting process and its challenges, as it is labor intensive and time consuming.
 Moreover, in this conventional process it is only known after finalization if it was successful or not due to the lengthy process of coating, drying and re-coating.
 3D printing removes a great deal of work.